-

 Simpsons Singing in the Rain Parodic

-Review Across The Universe.
+Review Moulin Rouge.
 What did you think?
 What stood out to you?
 Discuss the artistic value: the direction, the cinematography, the music, and the choreography.
-Discuss at least 2 forms of literary criticism.
-Submit to Turnitin.com
+Discuss at least 1 form of literary criticism.
+(3 paragraphs) Submit to Turnitin.com

 What are the themes, styles, and tropes that define Film Noir?
 Submit to Turnitin.com by 8:00 a.m.